How to have a smooth Divorce – Get past the Financial disclosure

 What failure to disclose financial information in divorce can do:

-There’s a price to pay for failure to disclose financial information in divorce:
+There’s a price to pay for failure to provide complete financial disclosure in the separation and divorce process:

 Delay Proceedings

-DELAY – proceedings can be held up by failure to make a full or accurate financial disclosure.
-Sometimes this is unavoidable, after all, many banks only hold data for up to 8 years.
+DELAY – proceedings can be held up by failure to make full and complete financial disclosure.
+Sometimes this is unavoidable; after all, many banks only hold data for up to 8 years.
 Delays also occur when documents that weren’t requested are submitted by either or both parties, which will result in a call from your lawyer querying the submission (more about that later).

 Damaged Reputation